Kamran-Afzali/Kamran-Afzali.github.io/_posts/Preprocessing.md

 date-string: April 2022
 ---

-## Preprocessing
+## Neuroimaging Data Preprocessing

-Preprocessing is the term used to for all the steps taken to improve our data and prepare it for statistical analysis.
-A critical step before we can perform any analyses is to do our best to remove as much of the noise as possible.
-The series of steps to remove noise comprise our neuroimaging data preprocessing pipeline.
-In the procedure may correct or adjust our data for a number of things inherent in the experimental situation: to take account of time differences between acquiring each image slice, to correct for head movement during scanning, to detect ‘artifacts’ – anomalous measurements – that should be excluded from subsequent analysis; to align the functional images with the reference structural image, and to normalize the data into a standard space so that data can be compared among several subjects; to apply filtering to the image to increase the signal-to-noise ratio; finally, if sMRI is intended, a segmentation step may be performed.
-We will now look at each of those steps in more detail.
+The process of improving our data and getting it ready for statistical analysis is referred to as preprocessing.
+Doing our best to reduce the noise is a crucial step before we can carry out any studies.
+Our pipeline for preparing neuroimaging data consists of a series of stages to eliminate noise.
+The process may adjust or correct our data for a number of factors inherent in the experimental setting, including head movement during scanning, time differences between image acquisitions, "artifacts" (anomalous measurements) that should be excluded from further analysis, alignment of the functional images with the reference structural image, and normalisation of the data into a standard space so that the data can be compared.
+Now, let's take a closer look at each of those actions.

-We will cover:
+This post will cover following subjects:

 + Segmentation
 + Motion correction